-[x] iv.
+☑ iv.
 License-exempt FCC CCDF providers.
-Describe the quality information:

 YoungStar is the quality rating and improvement system (QRIS) for Wisconsin.
 YoungStar participation is required for all providers accepting Wisconsin Shares subsidy payments.
 In Wisconsin, the child care subsidy program is Wisconsin Shares.
 For all other providers, participation in YoungStar is voluntary.
 Providers electing not to participate in YoungStar have only regulation detail on the website.
 Parents can view rating details by clicking on an embedded link that provides specific information about the various quality components of rated programs.